kruttaras/pvm/README.markdown

 ## Problems

-If you try to install a play version and the installation fails, be sure to delete the play downloads from src (~/.pvm/src/) or you might get an error when trying to reinstall them again or you might get an error like the following:
+If you try to install a play version and the installation fails, be sure to delete the play downloads from src (e.g. ~/utils/pvm/src/) or you might get an error when trying to reinstall them again or you might get an error like the following:

     curl: (33) HTTP server doesn't seem to support byte ranges.
 Cannot resume.